Defect 2 spin blocks of symmetric groups and canonical basis coefficients: Blocks of

 \subsection{The dominance order}

-First we consider the dominance order in $\pb\tau$, which will be central to the our formula for the canonical basis coefficients.
-Given $\la,\mu\in\pb\tau$, we give a simple sufficient criterion for $\la\domby\mu$ in terms of the bar positions $\lo\la,\hi\la$ introduced in \cref{absec}.
-The following is an analogue of (half of) \cite[Lemma 4.4]{rich}.
+Now we consider the dominance order in $\pb\tau$, which will be central to the our formula for the \cbcs.
+Given $\la,\mu\in\pb\tau$, we give a simple sufficient criterion for $\la\domby\mu$ in terms of the bar positions $\lo\la,\hi\la$ introduced above.
+This is an analogue of a lemma in Richards's paper \cite[Lemma~4.4]{rich}.

 \begin{propn} Suppose $\la,\mu\in\pb\tau$.
 If $\lo\la\ls\lo\mu$ and $\hi\la\ls\hi\mu$, then $\la\domby\mu$. \end{propn}